Parliamentary constituencies in London: 1885 to 1918

 The Redistribution of Seats Act 1885 extended the area of parliamentary boroughs to the Metropolitan Board of Works area.
 With the exception of the City of London, whose representation was reduced from four to two MPs, each borough, or division thereof, was represented by one MP.
 This act increased the number of MPs representing London from 22 to 59.

-The County of London was created in 1889 in succession to the Metropolitan Board of Works and, in 1900, the county was divided into 28 boroughs (plus the City of London).
+The County of London was created in 1889 in succession to the Metropolitan Board of Works.
+In 1900, the county was divided into 28 boroughs (plus the City of London) and the outer boundary was adjusted.
 However, the old constituency boundaries remained in place until 1918.

 For representation by party, see sections 1885 to 1900 and 1900 to 1918.